 Stalin ruled by terror and with a totalitarian grip in order to eliminate anyone who might oppose him.
 He expanded the powers of the secret police, encouraged citizens to spy on one another and had millions of people killed or sent to the Gulag system of forced labor camps.
 During the second half of the 1930s, Stalin instituted the Great Purge, a series of campaigns designed to rid the Communist Party, the military and other parts of Soviet society from those he considered a threat.

 Additionally, Stalin built a cult of personality around himself in the Soviet Union.
 Cities were renamed in his honor.
 Soviet history books were rewritten to give him a more prominent role in the revolution and mythologize other aspects of his life.
 He was the subject of flattering artwork, literature and music, and his name became part of the Soviet national anthem.
+He censored photographs in an attempt to rewrite history, removing former associates executed during his many purges.
 His government also controlled the Soviet media.

 Joseph Stalin and World War II

-In 1939, on the eve of World War II, Joseph Stalin and German dictator Adolf Hitler (1889-1945) signed a nonaggression pact.
+In 1939, on the eve of World War II, Joseph Stalin and German dictator Adolf Hitler (1889-1945) signed the German-Soviet Nonaggression Pact.
 Stalin then proceeded to annex parts of Poland and Romania, as well as the Baltic states of Estonia, Latvia and Lithuania.
 He also launched an invasion of Finland.
 Then, in June 1941, Germany broke the Nazi-Soviet pact and invaded the USSR, making significant early inroads.
 (Stalin had ignored warnings from the Americans and the British, as well as his own intelligence agents, about a potential invasion, and the Soviets were not prepared for war.)

 As the war progressed, Stalin participated in the major Allied conferences, including those in Tehran (1943) and Yalta (1945).
 His iron will and deft political skills enabled him to play the loyal ally while never abandoning his vision of an expanded postwar Soviet empire.